Social Media and College Admissions

 In fact, alumni interviewers quite frequently take a look at your Facebook page either before the interview when they are trying to figure out how to recognize you at a crowded Starbucks or after the interview when they are completing their evaluations.
 Since alumni only interview a certain number of students, they want to be able to share information that can be helpful to the admissions office in formulating a decision.
 Alumni interviewers thus often have not only the time but also the motivation to check your Facebook page.

-In an article this week in “The Seattle Times” linked below, the author writes about ways to use social media to your competitive advantage in the college admissions process.
-We agree — there are indeed ways to market your art portfolio or accomplishments on the viola online for college admissions counselors.
-There are ways to carefully use the Internet to help your case for admission.
-But by keeping your privacy preferences open to the public or by having it up there at all, you run the risk of unintentionally sharing information with people who will have an influence on your admissions decisions.
+A journalist penned a column in The Seattle Times this week arguing that college applicants can use social media to their competitive advantage in the college admissions process.
+We agree — there are indeed ways to market one’s art portfolio or accomplishments on the viola online for college admissions officers.
+There are ways to carefully use the Internet to improve your case for admission.
+But by keeping your privacy preferences open to the public or by having it up there at all, one also runs the risk of unintentionally sharing information with people who will have an influence on one’s admissions decisions.
 Is it worth the risk?
+You decide.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.